A sermon on Matthew 23:1-12 and 1 Thessalonians 2:9-13 by Nathan Nettleton

 Have you been weighed down by teachings like “you’re not really saved until you speak in tongues” or “only those who make the grade, those who are respectable, straight, married, sober, polite and gainfully employed will get into heaven”?
 Get rid of them.
-They are a burden and Jesus would have you free of them.
+Such teachings are a burden, and Jesus would have you free of them.

 Have you become fearful because of teachings like “God has crafted a plan for your life and if you mess it up, you’re lost” or “once you’re a Christian you’ll always be able to hear God clearly and know exactly what to do”?
 Get rid of them.
-They are a burden and Jesus would have you free of them.
+Such teachings are a burden, and Jesus would have you free of them.

-Have you been confused by teachings like “God is on the side of the poor and so all Christians must give up all their possessions and all their pleasures,” or “God is spirit and so the state of this world is irrelevant – all that matters is the state of your soul,”?
+Have you been confused by teachings like “God is on the side of the poor and so all Christians must give up all their possessions and all their pleasures,” or at the other end of the spectrum, “God is spirit and so the state of this world is irrelevant – all that matters is the state of your soul,”?
 Get rid of them.
-They are a burden and Jesus would have you free of them.
+Such teachings are a burden, and Jesus would have you free of them.

 Are you anxious about always falling short of God’s expectations, because you’ve been taught that God has set you free of the baggage of your past so that you can be as loving and patient and kind as Jesus, and so now you had better be consistently showing that or you’re letting God down?
 Get rid of them.
-They are a burden and Jesus would have you free of them.
+Such teachings are a burden, and Jesus would have you free of them.

 That’s why each week when we come to worship, we spend time gathered around the Word of God, listening for what God is saying to us.
 We pray that God will send the Holy Spirit upon us so that the Word may take root in the secret places of our hearts and bear much fruit for God’s glory.
 And then we listen for the Word of God in the readings from the Holy Scriptures.
 We don’t ask God to read us the rules, we ask that the Word may take root in our hearts and bear much fruit.